 The funding is up to $50,000 of fresh USD over two years.
 The grant rules are as follows:

-Up to $10,000/year/project of fresh USD can be paid to project investigators in lieu of faculty salary.
+Up to $10,000/year/project of fresh USD can be paid to project investigators as summer salary pay.

-Pay to Ph.D. students and RA’s would be in fresh USD as per university announcement in June 2022.
+Pay to Ph.D. students and RA’s would be in fresh USD.

 PROPOSAL SUBMISSION GUIDELINES